What is the FAFSA?

 There are two important aspects of maximizing your financial aid award: The first is the timing of the financial decision for the FAFSA reporting, and the second is the impact of other siblings.
 The 2023-24 FAFSA was the last year of the multi-child discount for families that have multiple children in college at the same time.
 This is part of the FAFSA Simplification change.

-The tax year and school year do not match.
+The FAFSA form becomes available on October 1 of each year and is used for student financial aid packages.
+When completing the FAFSA, the tax year and school year do not match.
 As an example, for entering college freshmen, the school years that will be used to complete the FAFSA are their second semester of junior year and their first semester of senior year of high school.
 With that understood, the best time to review your financial aid position is the tax year when your child is a second-semester sophomore and first-semester junior in high school.
+As an example, the graduating high school class of 2026 will be using the 2024 taxes to complete the FAFSA.

 It is also important to take into consideration when other siblings will be in college at the same time.
 This is why a four-year cash flow can help you determine the best college value analysis and better allow you to determine the debt structure for paying for college .
-The multi-family discount for college will be eliminated starting in the financial aid school year of 2024-25.
-It is still important to review when the last will be in college and review retirement goals.
+The multi-family discount for college was eliminated starting in the financial aid school year of 2024-25.
+It is still important to review when the last sibling will be in college and review retirement dates to adjust how this will affect paying for college and your retirement goals.

 Having a better understanding of your SAI will allow you to make a better paying-for-college strategy.
 Doing a four-year cash analysis helps families project their total financial cost of college.
 Currently, most schools will only give you a one-year projection.